ReactForBeginners/exercise1-todo/README.md

 Head over to the *main.js* file and start fleshing out your components.
 We've added the root component for you, and called React.render(), which renders this component into the DOM in the specified container.

-We've also hard coded the todo items into a variable named *todos*, and passed it to the TodoApp component as a props, so that you have some data to populate your static app with.
+We've also hard coded the todo items into a variable named *TODOS*, and passed it to the TodoApp component as a props, so that you have some data to populate your static app with.

 When you code a dynamic version, you'll discard this props variable and rather have the todo items in a state.